o-tho/autograder/README.md

 circled one, which according to the key is correct.
 A red circle shows the correct answer, meaning that the selected bubble is elsewhere.

+### Using autograder from a mobile device

+If you only want to use autograder to grade a handful of bubble sheets, you can do it like this:

+First, on a device with a large display, navigate to *Create Magic Link*.
+Here you can upload a key and a template and autograder generates a _very_ long link.
+This link encodes all the template and key data and can be shared with anyone -- most importantly yourself for usage on a mobile device.
+Bookmark that very long link with a descriptive name like "Stat101 Test 1" on your mobile device

+If you open the magic link on a mobile device, you will see (if the width of your screen is less than its height) a simplified interface, where you can upload individual pictures from your mobile device for instant grading.

+Please make sure that the image only shows the (complete) bubble sheet by cropping.

 ## Acknowledgements

 This project uses [typst](https://github.com/typst/typst) for typesetting and